Shhhh… I am going to tell you a secret, but don’t tell anybody else!

 This crew leader is actually getting a 10% additional work order bonus on that, so that was something we also give our crew leaders, but crew leaders right now are making between $ 22, if they are a brand new crew leader, to $27 an hour.

-So, our crew leaders can get additional work order bonus because they are running the entire project.
+So, our crew leaders can get an additional work order bonus because they are running the entire project.

 Everything is on our crew leader from taking the testimonial video to making sure the homeowners are super, super happy, to making sure everything clicks on the job.